Apply for an Undergraduate Criminology, Law or Policing Degree

 Simply visit the UCAS website and register your details with UCAS Apply to get started on your application.

-Make sure that you check which campus your preferred course is available at, as we have seven different locations across the UK.
+Make sure that you check which campus your preferred course is available at, as we have eight different locations offering undergraduate degrees across the UK.

-Three A-levels at grades BBB (or equivalent) plus GCSE English Language and Maths at grade C/grade 4 or above.
+- Any three year LLB: Three A-levels at grades BBB (or equivalent) plus GCSE English Language at grade C/grade 4 or above.

-Three A-levels at grades ABB (or equivalent) plus GCSE English Language and Maths at grade C/grade 4 or above.
+- Three year BSc (Hons) Professional Policing*: Three A-levels at grades BBC (or equivalent) plus GCSE English Language at grade C/grade 4 or above.

-48 UCAS points from a maximum of 3 A-levels, plus GCSE Maths at grade D/grade 4 and GCSE English Language at grade C/grade 4 or above.
+- Any four Year degree with Foundation Year: 48 UCAS points from a maximum of 3 A-levels, plus GCSE English Language at grade C/grade 4 or above.
 An interview with an academic is also part of the admissions process for this course; either face-to-face or over Skype.

 If you are not taking A-Levels, you can check your entry requirements.

 For more information, our admissions team is happy to answer any questions you may have.
 Please contact us on 0800 289997 or send us a message.

 Information you will need to complete your UCAS application